CEREAL-es/CEREAL/index.md

 </table>

-Those interested in replicating our experiments and resulting models to produce CEREALex can download the corpora used for training the 3-class, 4-class and 5-class classifier.
+Those interested in replicating <a href="https://aclanthology.org/2024.naacl-long.204/">our experiments and resulting models</a> to produce CEREALex can download the corpora used for training the 3-class, 4-class and 5-class classifier.

 <table id=dataTrainDownload>
 <thead>